 To give you an idea of the most precise generosity of time we give you a fact: it is estimated that a stalactite to grow 2,5 cm needs between 4.000 and 5.000 years.
 Stalactites can reach lengths of 6 meters. and the diameter varies between 2 and 9 cm.
 The wall thickness of the stalactites are between 0,1 and 0,5 mm, very brittle.

-We take this opportunity to tell you that NEVER touch in the caves or grottos that you visit the stalactites or stalagmites, we kill them if we touch their tips.
+We take this opportunity to tell you that you NEVER touch the caves or grottos that you visit the stalactites or stalagmites, we kill them if we touch their tips.
 No one should have such a paltry thought of wanting to kill something once they know it.
 Let's take care of our natural environment.

 HOW THE CENOTES ARE FORMED

 To go one step further to understand what cenotes are, we must talk about changes in sea level in the Yucatan Peninsula.